Pura Ulun Danu Batur: History

-On April 21, 1926, Mount Batur erupted again, this time devastating the entire village of Karang Anyar.
+On August 3, 1926, Mount Batur erupted again, this time devastating the entire village of Karang Anyar, although according to reports at the time, "the population was saved."
 The lava also advanced toward the temple, covering almost the entire compound.
-Despite the destruction of the village as well as the loss of 1,500 villagers, the 11-tiered main shrine of the temple survived.
+Despite the destruction of the village, the 11-tiered main shrine of the temple survived.
 With the area surrounding Mount Batur declared uninhabitable during the eruption period, the villagers of Kalang Anyar had to relocate.
-The relocation process was helped by villagers from the surrounding area e.g. Desa Bayung, Tunggiran, Kedisan, Buanan, Sekardadi.
+The relocation process was helped by villagers from the surrounding area e.g. Desa Bayung, Tunggiran, Kedisan, Buanan, and Sekardadi.
 The Dutch Indies government sent in the Bangli regional army and some prisoners to help with the relocation.
 The surviving 11-tiered shrine was transported to a new location, as well as other important heirlooms of the temple.
 Among the sacred heirloom of the temple was the gamelan of Pura Batur, which was transported into a special bale at a Pura in Desa Bayung; and a guardian spirit figure (Bhatara Gede) which was transported to another village so that the residents could still worship it during the time of the resettlement.

 After a few days, a village rebuilding program was initiated by the Bangli regional government.
 Funds were collected to construct new houses, administrative offices, and basic infrastructure.
-After several months, the area surrounding Mount Batur was declared safe, and the village rebuilding program can start immediately.
+After several months, the area surrounding Mount Batur was declared safe, and the village rebuilding program could start immediately.
 A new location for the village was chosen, this time uphill on the outer rim of Lake Batur's caldera.
 Land parcels were distributed according to the number of the original families.
 The entire process was watched by local police officials (mantri polisi) to maintain order.
 With the completion of the houses and basic infrastructure, the Bangli regional government collected another fund to build a new temple, the present Pura Ulun Danu Batur.
-With the completion of the temple in 1926, the temple's gamelan and the guardian spirit figure were returned to its own temple.
+With the completion of the temple in 1926, the temple's gamelan and the guardian spirit figure were returned to its temple.
 A ceremony was enacted to carry the reunification of the gamelan and the guardian figure into its temple, as well as a cleansing ceremony for the heirloom objects and the new temple.